Meet the Experts

-Ingrid, a Boulder native, began her career in web development in southern California during the late 1990s.
+Ingrid, a Boulder native, began her career in web development while in grad school in the late 1990s.
 Throughout her career, she also gained experience building and running engineering teams as well as working with and managing clients.
-As soon as she had the chance, she moved back to Boulder in 2007 to work in the budding startup scene, which soon led to the recreation of Quick Left.
+She moved back to Boulder in 2007 to work in the budding startup scene, which soon led to the recreation of Quick Left.
+She sometimes jokes about the old days of table layouts, hand-coded sql and xsl.
 When not at work, she likes being outdoors on her bike or in the forest nordic skiing.
-She is an accomplished track cyclist and has 2 national titles in the Master's Team Pursuit and one in the Master's Team Sprint events--can we say team player?
+She is an accomplished track cyclist and has 4 Masters National titles in Match Sprints, Team Pursuit (2), and Team Sprint.
+Clearly, she’s a team player.

 Bing started his career with Quick Left as an apprentice to complement his passion for entrepreneurship and startups with a foundation in coding.
 These days he's keeping QL's developers busy by putting them to work as training event instructors and bringing in new web and mobile development business.
 He's committed career suicide in a variety of ways including thru-hiking the Appalachian Trail, getting a MBA, launching a business, consulting at a non-profit, and working at an online school that is a former Quick Left client.

 Phuong PalmaresManaging Director, Sprintly

 Phuong Palmares is a Los Angeles native who graduated from the University of California, Irvine with a bachelor’s degree in Psychology.
 Phuong began her career in project management and client services in the telecommunications industry before moving into the electronic discovery and litigation software industry in the Silicon Valley.
 Phuong joined the Sprintly team as Director of Customer Success in 2013 and is currently the Managing director for the QL product development team.
 Phuong enjoys world travel, photography, buying an insane amount of shoes and electronically hoarding visually stunning work on Pinterest.